warehouse-web/warehouse/src/pages/events/2020-01-30-launch-monument-issue-2-keupr-van-bentm.md

       dedicated to one designer or design duo.
 This second issue focuses on the work of the duo Keupr/van Bentm (Michiel Keuper and Francisco van Benthum).
-Between 1997 and 2001, they challenged the fashion industry with their surprising and colorful statement collections. *Monument* is a project by stylist and fashion researcher Mary-Lou Berkulin and graphic designer Karen van der Kraats.
+Between 1997 and 2001, they challenged the fashion industry with their surprising and colorful statement collections.

-      In *Monument*, images and texts from various archives are combined with new interviews and photography.
+      In *Monument*, a project by stylist and fashion researcher Mary-Lou Berkulin and graphic designer Karen van der Kraats, images and texts from various archives are combined with new interviews and photography.
 Each issue has its own unique design and editorial approach, completely in keeping with the designer to whom the issue is dedicated.
 Central to this paper monument for Keupr/van Bentm is the work that they made between 1997 and 2001.
 A conversation between Mary-Lou and Keupr/van Bentm has been supplemented with quotes and texts from articles from the archive and a new long-read, written by fashion researcher Laura Gardner.
+The items from the archive have been photographed by Roos Quakernaat.
   - type: images
     image: /img/71_monument02_16012020_anoukbeckers.jpg
   - type: text